martin-gorner/tensorflow-rnn-shakespeare/README.md

 data as "Tensorboard sumaries" in the "log" folder.
 They can be visualised with Tensorboard.
 In the screenshot below, you can see the RNN being trained on 6 epochs of Shakespeare.
 The training and valisation curves stay close together which means that overfitting is not a major issue here.
- You can try to add some dropout but it will not improve the situation much becasue it is already quite good.
+ You can try to add some dropout but it will not improve the situation much because it is already quite good.

 ![Image](https://martin-gorner.github.io/tensorflow-rnn-shakespeare/tensorboard_screenshot.png)
 ```